fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 #### Grading

 Your submission will be graded according to the quality and coverage of the results and presentation.
-You need to make sure that both your deliverables (presentation and documentation) and notebooks clearly show your findings.
+You need to make sure that your deliverables (presentation, documentation and notebooks) clearly show your findings.
 Visualizations need to be well constructed, with good color and font choices and proper labeling.